Terms of Service

 1.2 Definitions

-Insights/Outputs: analyses, recommendations, scores, drafts, or other content the Services generate or return.
+“Insights/Outputs” means analyses, recommendations, scores, drafts, or other content the Services generate or return in response to Customer Content.

 1.3 Changes to the Services